ItalyPaleAle/WithBlueInk/content/post/2018-11-14-distributed-web-host-your-website-with-ipfs-clusters-cloudflare-and-devops.md

 /ip4/104.214.93.186/tcp/9096/ipfs/QmU7jPxK6LXFDTwkXe173V5LLv3WV43BPGgBYuhXm4FLSj
 ````

-> Why not using the method of [Starting a single peer and bootstrapping the rest to it](https://cluster.ipfs.io/documentation/starting/#starting-a-single-peer-and-bootstrapping-the-rest-to-it)?
-Because that requires the nodes to communicate on the API port 9094, which should not be exposed on the public Internet unless TLS is configured (and doing that would require setting up TLS certificates, basic auth, etc).

 Then, in each node, start the IPFS Cluster container with this command.
 Try to start all containers within a few seconds, so they don't timeout while trying to connect to each other.

 ````sh